+If $K^n(\epsilon)$ holds, then $\vec{a}$ is an alignment in the set $\mathcal{R}^n(\epsilon)$.
+Hence, at most $\epsilon p m/2$ of the strings \eqref{pieceX} with $i=1,2,\ldots,m$ do not get aligned with a string \eqref{pieceY} of length belonging to \eqref{interval}.
+Since, by $O^n$ there are at least $pm/2$ long blocks, we get that the probability to chose a long block inside a string \eqref{pieceX} for which the corresponding \eqref{pieceY} has length outside \eqref{interval} is at most $\epsilon$.
+Similarly, when $O^n$ and $M^n(\epsilon)$ both hold, then the probability that the randomly chosen long block is inside a string \eqref{pieceX} which when replaced by iid does not lead to an increase of LCS of at least $d^\beta\kappa$ is no more than $\epsilon$.
+In other words, with $K^n(\epsilon)$, $M^n(\epsilon)$ and $O^n$ all holding, the probability that the chosen long block increases the alignment score of $\vec{a}$ by at least $d^\beta\kappa$, is at least $1-2\epsilon$.
+Therefore, ~\end{proof}

-Now the above increase needs to be strictly positive to be of any use.
-We will see that holding $\kappa>0$, fixed, we can take $\epsilon>0$ as small as we want and the event $Q^n(\ep)$ will still have almost full probability, as long as $d$ is taken large but fixed.
+To be of any use, this increase needs to be strictly positive.
+We will see that holding $\kappa>0$, fixed, we can take $\epsilon>0$ as small as we want and the events $K^n(\ep)$ and $M^n(\epsilon)$ will still have almost full probability, as long as $d$ is taken large enough but fixed.